It’s time to bring all fractured soul-parts back HOME

 When we engage in shadow-work we can acquire a deeper knowledge of ourselves and learn how to communicate more authentically with others – by stopping to dump our own stuff and unresolved issues onto them, and by becoming more compassionate to their vulnerabilities since we can recognize that we also share them.
 Integrating our shadows is a way of healing the fragmentation in our psyche and becoming more understanding and tolerant in our relationships.

-As part of the workshop we will perform analytical shadow work exercises that will help discover the suppressed shadow self.
+As part of the workshop we will perform a few analytical shadow work exercises that will help discover the suppressed shadow self.

 Also, we will embark in a trance journey to center our awareness in the magical chamber of the heart, from where we can have an encounter with the person who embodies our shadow, in order to transform it.